aspose-html/Aspose.HTML-Products/html/net/conversion/xhtml-to-html/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert XHTML to HTML Using C#" %}}

 In order to convert XHTML to HTML, we’ll use <a href="https://products.aspose.com/html/net">Aspose.Html for .NET</a> API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C# platform.
+Try our On-Premise APIs with your document on .NET Framework, .NET Core, and PHP, VBScript, Delphi, C++ via COM Interop.
 Open <a href="https://www.nuget.org/packages/aspose.html">NuGet</a> package manager, search for <b>Aspose.Html</b> and install.
 You may also use the following command from the Package Manager Console.

 {{% blocks/products/pf/agp/code-block title="Aspose.HTML" offSpacer="true" %}}